Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/CNN/2020-05-11-Xception_Deep_Learning_with_Depthwise_Separable_Convolutions.md

 ---

-This is a brief summary of paper for me to study and arrange for [Xception: Deep Learning with Depthwise Separable Convolutions.
-Francois Cholletl.
-CVPR 2017](https://ieeexplore.ieee.org/document/8099678) I read and studied.
+This is a brief summary of paper for me to study and arrange for [Xception: Deep Learning with Depthwise Separable Convolutions, Francois Cholletl., CVPR 2017](https://ieeexplore.ieee.org/document/8099678) I read and studied.
 {% include MathJax.html %}

 This paper is a research ralted to answer to the quextion which is how the convolutional network works.